renpy/renpy/sphinx/source/android.rst

 Ren'Py support devices running the Android operating system, such as smartphones and tablets.
-While these devices do not support 100% of Ren'Py's functionality, with minimal modification code can be packaged and ported to these devices.
+While these devices do not support 100% of Ren'Py's functionality, with minimal modification visual novels can be packaged and ported to these devices.

 RAPT - the Ren'Py Android Packaging Tool - is a program, downloaded separately from Ren'Py, that creates an Android package for testing or release purposes.